PouryaMansouri/cafe_sample/README.md

 - [ ] Add all models to **Django admin Panel**

 >**Note:**
-1. Only user class view.
+1. Only use class view.
 2. In Table model, complete the property.

 >**Please do your best** :+1: